WRTZ explained

 Coordinates:37.2797°N -79.9914°W

-WRTZ (1410 kHz) is a commercial AM radio station licensed to Roanoke, Virginia.[1]
-WRTZ is owned and operated by Metromark Media, LLC.[2]
-It broadcasts an oldies and classic hits radio format supplied by The True Oldies Channel.
+WRTZ (1410 AM) is a commercial radio station licensed to Roanoke, Virginia.[1]
+WRTZ is owned and operated by Metromark Media, LC.[2]
+It broadcasts an oldies radio format supplied by The True Oldies Channel.
 It plays the hits of the 1960s, 70s and 80s, hosted by Scott Shannon and other disc jockeys.

-By day, WRTZ is powered at 5,000 watts non-directional.
-But to protect other stations on 1410 AM from interference, at night it greatly reduces power to 72 watts.
-The transmitter is on Luckett Street NW in Roanoke.[3]
+By day, WRTZ is powered at 5,000 watts non-directional, to protect other stations on 1410 AM from interference at night, it greatly reduces power to 72 watts.
+Its transmitter is on Luckett Street NW in Roanoke.[3]

 History

-The station signed on the air on .
-The call sign was WRIS.
+The station signed on the air as WRIS on February 28, 1953.
 It was originally a daytimer station, required to go off the air at night.
 In the 1970s, it was a full service, middle of the road station, broadcasting popular adult music, news and sports.
 It was a network affiliate of the Mutual Broadcasting System.[4]

 External links